Loving God and Loving our Neighbor as Ourselves

 by Fr.
 Tommy Lane

-Jesus sums up the commandments in the Gospel today in two statements: to love God and love our neighbor as ourselves.
+Jesus sums up the commandments in the Gospel today in two statements: to love God, and love our neighbor as ourselves.
 When Jesus says something, we ask ourselves where we are in relation to what he says.
 Today then we ask ourselves how we are doing in loving God with all our heart, soul, mind, and strength, and how are we doing in loving our neighbor as ourselves.

 When we think of how much God has done for us in Jesus’ death and resurrection and how much God loves us, we are left with only one response: praise and gratitude and love of God.
 I think the saddest thing of all is if someone rejects God and does not allow God into one’s life.
 We have been created by God and are meant for God for all eternity and if anyone rejects God, they reject the truth about who they are.
 “Only in God will my soul be at rest,” says one of the Psalms (Ps 62:2) and how true it is.
 Only in God will we be happy.
 To deny God or God’s role in my life would be to deny the truth of who I am.
 How do the lukewarm and indifferent make Jesus feel?
 He told St. Faustina, the Polish Saint of Divine Mercy:

 These souls cause Me more suffering than any others; it was from such souls that My soul felt the most revulsion in the Garden of Olives.
-It was on their account that I said: 'My Father, if it is possible, let this cup pass Me by.'
+It was on their account that I said: “My Father, if it is possible, let this cup pass Me by.”
 The last hope of salvation for them is to flee to My Mercy.
-(See also Jesus' revelations to St. Margaret Mary about his love for us.)
+(See also Jesus’ revelations to St. Margaret Mary about his love for us.)

 It is part of our very being to praise and thank and love God.
 If we forget God in the midst of all our activity, what a great loss we have suffered and made Jesus suffer in Gethsemane.
 But when we remember God’s love for us and all he has done for us, our only natural response is to love God in return.
 The command in the Book of Deuteronomy, which we heard in our first reading today (Deut 6:4-6), to love God with all our heart, soul, mind, and strength, and repeated by Jesus in our Gospel (Mark 12:29-30), is what we want to do when we see what God has done for us and how God loves us.
 Loving God with all our heart, soul, mind, and strength is the only response to God who loves us so much.
 We want to love God by praying every day, celebrating Mass here every Sunday, reading the Scriptures and spiritual books, receiving the sacraments, because we will not be happy if we do not love God.
 In fact, we discover that when we love God, we become much happier because the more time we spend with God, the more we receive the life of God and that life uplifts us, heals us, renews us, and invigorates us.
 We discover that the more we love God, the more we get a foretaste and glimpse of heaven here on earth.
-When we live the command we heard in our first reading from Deuteronomy, and repeated by Jesus, we are happier and already begin to live a little bit of heaven here on earth:
+When we live the command that we heard in our first reading from Deuteronomy, and repeated by Jesus, we are happier and already begin to live a little bit of heaven here on earth:

 Hear, O Israel!
 The Lord is our God, the Lord alone!
 Therefore, you shall love the Lord, your God, with all your heart, and with all your soul, and with all your strength.
 Take to heart these words which I enjoin on you today.
 (Deut 6:4-6)